MrinalSingh04/Real_Estate_Marketplace_DApp/README.md

 ## Real Estate Marketplace DApp

-🏠 A decentralized Real Estate Marketplace DApp built with Solidity, Next.js, and deployed on [your chosen blockchain].
+🏠 A decentralized Real Estate Marketplace DApp built with Solidity, Next.js.
 Users can list, buy, and sell tokenized properties securely and transparently using smart contracts.

 ---